endpoints4s/endpoints4s/documentation/manual/src/paradox/quick-start.md

 @@snip [CounterServer.scala](/documentation/examples/quickstart/server/src/main/scala/quickstart/CounterServer.scala) { #relevant-code }

-The `routes` value produced by the *endpoints* library is a `Route` value directly usable by Akka HTTP.
+The `routes` value produced by endpoints4s is a `Route` value directly usable by Akka HTTP.
 The last section shows how to setup an Akka HTTP server that uses these routes.

-The routes implementations provided by *endpoints* decode the incoming HTTP requests, call the corresponding logic (here, incrementing the counter or getting its current value), and build the HTTP responses.
+The routes implementations provided by endpoints4s decode the incoming HTTP requests, call the corresponding logic (here, incrementing the counter or getting its current value), and build the HTTP responses.

 ## Documentation generation